 Certify that the investigator’s disclosure has been filed before a proposal will be approved by the University’s Authorized Institutional Representative; and

 Certify that no actual or potential conflict of interest exists or that appropriate conditions or restrictions will be imposed to ensure protection of the funded research and educational activities before an award can be accepted by the University.

+The Reviewer may consult with the Investigatoras needed for determination of whether a conflict exists and/or how a conflict might be managed,

-If the University carries out sponsored research through subgrantees, contractors or collaborators, the University must ensure that investigators working for such entities comply with Federal rules on objectivity in research or Auburn University’s Conflict of Interest policy by requiring a signed assurance of compliance from the subgrantees, contracts, collaborators.
+If the University carries out sponsored research through subgrantees, contractors or collaborators, the University must ensure that Investigators working for such entities comply with Federal rules on objectivity in research or Auburn University’s Conflict of Interest policy by requiring a signed assurance of compliance from the subgrantees, contracts, collaborators.

 Management of Potential or Actual Conflict of Interest

-Within 30 days after identification of a conflict of interest, the Reviewer may impose conditions or restrictions on an Investigator or a funded project to manage, reduce, or eliminate conflicts of interest through a written Conflict of Interest Management Plan (see Appendix B for a sample).
+Within 30 days after identification of a conflict of interest, the Reviewer may impose conditions or restrictions on an Investigator or a funded project to manage, reduce, or eliminate conflicts of interest through a written Conflict of Interest Management Plan.
 The following are examples of actions which might be taken:

 Public disclosure of Significant Financial Interests;